Adnan Al-Shuaibat

-Adnan Mohammad Awad Al-Shuaibat (born 15 February 1973), known as Adnan Awad, is a Jordanian footballer, who played as a defender for Al-Faisaly (Amman), which he currently coaches, and the Jordan national football team.
+Adnan Mohammad Awad Al-Shuaibat (born 15 February 1973), known as Adnan Awad, is a Jordanian football coach and a former defender who played for the Jordan national team.

 Career

 He marked his retirement in playing football on 22 August 2011 in Amman at the Amman International Stadium in an international friendly match between Jordan and Tunisia in preparation for the 2014 WC qualifications.
 After Adnan played the first few minutes of the match, he gave the captain armband to his international teammate Bashar Bani Yaseen as well as his #5 jersey to his younger teammate from Al-Faisaly Mohammad Muneer.